Shankill Road: Mid Shankill

-A number of pubs were located in the area, including the "Berlin Arms" at the Shankill and Berlin Street junction, and the "Bayardo", which was situated on the corner of Shankill and Aberdeen Street.
-The pub was close to "The Eagle" where the UVF "Brigade Staff" had their headquarters in rooms above a chip shop bearing the same name at the Shankill and Spiers Place junction.
-The "Brown Bear" pub which loyalist Lenny Murphy used as his headquarters to direct his notorious murder gang – the Shankill Butchers – was located on the corner of the Upper Shankill and Mountjoy Street.
+A number of pubs were located in the area, including the Berlin Arms at the Shankill and Berlin Street junction, and the Bayardo, which was situated on the corner of Shankill and Aberdeen Street.
+The pub was close to where the UVF Brigade Staff had their headquarters in rooms above the Eagle chip shop at the Shankill and Spiers Place junction.
+The Brown Bear pub which loyalist Lenny Murphy used as his headquarters to direct his notorious murder gang – the Shankill Butchers – was located on the corner of the Shankill and Mountjoy Street.
 The pub, which went out of business, has since been demolished.
-Another bar in the area used by Murphy and his gang was the "Lawnbrook Social Club" in Centurion Street.
-The "Rex Bar" on the middle Shankill is one of the oldest pubs on the Shankill Road, dating back to the 1860s.
+Another bar in the area used by Murphy and his gang was the Lawnbrook Social Club in Centurion Street.
+The Rex Bar on the middle Shankill is one of the oldest pubs on the Shankill Road, dating back to the 1860s.
 This bar was attacked by members of the UDA's C Company in 2000 to launch a loyalist feud with the UVF.

 Greater Shankill

 The term, "Greater Shankill", is used by a number of groups active in the area, most notably the Greater Shankill Partnership, to refer to both the Shankill Road and the unionist/loyalist areas that surround it.
-The main areas identified within this area are Woodvale, Glencairn, and Highfield.
-The Greater Shankill as a whole has a population of around 22,000.
+The main communities identified within this wider area are Lower Oldpark, Woodvale, Ballygomartin, Glencairn, and Highfield.
+In the 2021 Census, the population of the Greater Shankill was 22,488 (Ballygomartin, Forth River, Shankill and Woodvale wards).